 President, Pine Cove

 Pine Cove does not take lightly our calling to find the best and safest staff.
 All applicants must complete an extensive application, undergo a face-to-face interview, submit at least three references, and pass a background check.
 Every staff gets background checked every year.
-Pine Cove hires less than 17% of all applicants.
+Pine Cove hires less than 30% of all applicants.

 We love "liquid sunshine," but we don't take any chances with the weather!
 Pine Cove utilizes Perry Weather Alerts to monitor all vital weather conditions in real time.
-This system provides advance notice of National Weather Service alerts—including tornado watches, severe thunderstorms, flood, and wind or hail warnings—and enables us to notify our staff promptly if there’s any need to seek shelter or respond in another way.
+This system provides advance notice of National Weather Service alerts—including tornado watches, severe thunderstorms, lighting strikes, flood, and wind or hail warnings—and enables us to notify our staff promptly if there’s any need to seek shelter or respond in another way.
 Our senior counselors, nurses, and full-time staffers are all equipped with cell phones or walkie talkies, enabling quick communication across camp.